ComponentKitchen/bulk-properties/README.md

 });
 ```

-The above is exactly equivalent to:
+The above would be exactly equivalent to:

 ```js
 const div = document.createElement('div');